-Game Results - In order to ensure that standings and rankings on both the CIAC's web sites and other sites which draw their data from us are timely and accurate, all regular season scores must be entered online on the day of the game as soon as possible following the game's completion.

-Scores may be entered via the Online Eligibility Center, the "Submit Scores/Forms" option of the CIAC for Coaches menu at ciacsports.com, or the "Submit Scores" button in our ciacmobile.com mobile site.
+3.1 Game Results - All regular season scores must be entered online on the day of the game as soon as possible following the game's completion.
+Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at ciacsports.com, or the "submit scores" button in our ciacmobile.com mobile site.
 Entering scores at ciacsports.com or ciacmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.

-Regardless of regular season postponed games, Wednesday, May 23, 2018 is the final day to count games for tournament play.
-All games must be completed and scores submitted via the password-protected online eligibility center by Wednesday, May 23, 2018.
+Regardless of regular season postponed games, Wednesday, May 23, 2018 is the final date to count games for tournament play.